About Greta Amend

 In 2011 Greta founded the " Actors Roundtable ", a philosophical and professional Symposion on the profession of today´s acting.

 In 2012 she adapted and directed the play "White nights" by russian author Fjodor Dostojevsky at the Theater an der Glocksee, Hannover.

 For several years now she´s been participating in the "International Directors´ and trainers´ Colloqiums" of the European Association for Theatre Culture, the International Theatre Institute ITI, and Akt-Zent International Theatre Centre Berlin, focusing on new training methods and theatre ethics.
 She has been practising with masters like Peter Oskarson, Jurij Alschitz, Masaki Iwana, Oleg Liptsin and Alejandro González Puche.

-Greta has been teaching her workshop “Energizing The Actor” since 2006 in Germany, Austria and Switzerland, and has been a guest lecturer in her masterclasses for directors and actors at the post-graduate department of the National Danish Film School (Filmskolens Efteruddannelse), German Film- and Television Academy, Berlin, XXL EU Experts Workshop, Vienna and Medienakademie Hamburg.
-Her workshop concepts like "Respect for Actors" cover the fields of directing, casting, and acting.
+Greta has been teaching her workshop “Energizing The Actor” since 2006 in Germany, Austria, Denmark, Norway and Switzerland, and has been a guest lecturer in her masterclasses for directors and actors at the post-graduate department of the National Danish Film School (Filmskolens Efteruddannelse), the Danish National School of Performing Arts (Den Danske Scenekunstskole), the Norwegian Actors´Center (in cooperation with the Norwegian Film Institute), the German Film- and Television Academy, Berlin, the XXL EU Experts Workshop, Vienna, and in her masterclasses at the Medienakademie Hamburg.
+Her workshop concepts, like "Respect for Actors" cover the fields of directing, casting, and acting.

-Currently Greta is forwarding her broad knowledge also as personal Mentor for european directors and actors for TV, theatre and film.
+Currently Greta is also forwarding her broad knowledge in private sessions, as a personal mentor for european directors and actors for TV, theatre and film.